CuteCircuit: Prêt-à-Porter and Haute Couture

 The Mirror Handbag, developed by CuteCircuit, is able to display tweets on the side of the bag.
 This is similar to the Couture Twitter Dress dress also made by CuteCircuit.
-In January of 2018, more than 100 Mirror Handbags were sold.
+In January 2018, more than 100 Mirror Handbags were sold.

 Awards and exhibitions

 CuteCircuit is featured in numerous books and publications such as "100 Ideas that Changed Fashion", "World Changing" edited by Alex Steffen with a foreword by Al Gore, "Fashioning the Future" by Suzanne Lee, "Fashionable Technology: The Intersection of Design, Fashion, Science, and Technology" by Sabine Seymour, "Smart Materials in Architecture, Interior Architecture and Design by Axel Ritter", "Interior Architecture and Design", "Sex Design" and "Designing for Interaction".